Picking a fantasy sports team can be hard, but picking the site to play with can be even harder.

 The DraftKings bonus seems a little complicated to unlock but it’s not really the case.
 You earn Frequent Player Points as you play in for-money games depending on the entry fee you pay.
 Entering a $4 entry league, for example, would unlock 16 FPPs, so if you wanted to unlock $1 of your bonus, you would be required to spend $25 of your own money.

-The rate turns out to be the same as FanDuel but with a bigger potential for gain in the long run.
+The rate has a bigger potential for gain in the long run than FanDuel’s does.

 Sports range – DraftKings